-There are broken yellow lines where the buses are supposed to stop to pick up kids.
-Based on your suggestion, the bus stop will be moved to the other side of the crossing which will help with visibility as well for vehicles coming from the south.
+- There are broken yellow lines where the buses are supposed to stop to pick up kids.

 Broken yellow lines

-This work will happen before the end of June 2019, but we will let you know if there are further changes or delays.
+This work will happen before the end of June 2019, and we will let you know if there are further changes or delays.

 Our contractors will send notices to affected residents 48-hours prior to construction starting.